BGCG/project2/README.md

 # History buff quiz #

-The history buff quiz is a light-hearted quiz testing the users knowledge of some well-known and perhaps some not so well know facts on history.
+The history buff quiz is a light-hearted quiz testing the users knowledge of some well-known and perhaps some not so well known facts on history.
 It is intended for entertainment and educational purposes.
 The quiz covers many topics in history such as the Russian Soviet era, Henry VIII's reign, the Roman empire and American political history.

 This project was built for the purpose of the project 2 submission for the Code Institute full stack software development diploma.
 This project is still under development.